ljrain/blog.rainaldi.dev/content/post/2016/evernote_community_leader.md

 tags: [Evernote]
 toc: false
 ---
-# Proud to be an Evernote Community Leader

 I started using Evernote back in 2011 and have found it to be so valuable to my everyday life.
 I use Evernote to log notes about my professional and personal life.